ikawrakow/ik_llama.cpp/github-data/pull_requests/337 - Add support for bitnet2b_2501 model.md

 main:    total time =  7087.18 ms
 ```

-I even ran the same prompt ran on the other bitnet's.
+I even ran it with the same prompt that you ran on the other bitnet's.

 ```
 ./bin/llama-cli -m /mnt/sda/bitnet/gguf/ggml-model-iq2_bn.gguf -s 12345 -p "Write an essay about ecosystem" -t 8 --numa  distribute -n 900